-The Capital High Concert Orchestra is open to all Freshman through Seniors with previous orchestral experience.
-If you do not have previous experience, but wish to be in Concert Orchestra, please contact Mr. Harris to set up a meeting time.
-The Capital High Concert Orchestra is a class where orchestral skills, including: technique, posture, leadership, theory, and history will be emphasized.
+The Capital High Beginning (Freshman) String Orchestra is open to all incoming Freshman regardless of previous orchestral experience.
+If you do not have previous experience, but want to learn a string instrument, this is the class for you!
+Beginning Orchestra will focus on making sure all students have a solid foundation for continuing in high school orchestra.
 Students are expected to practice weekly, and to come to class prepared to play every day.
-Other opportunities for students to further their knowledge and basic skills will be achieved through at least four major concerts and performances at District Music Festival.
 All students must have their own instrument for this class.
-If a student does not or is not able to own/rent an instrument, they must contact Mr. Harris to make arrangements for a school instrument.
-Selection of school instruments is very limited and will be based on need.
-Cello's and Bass' will be provided an instrument and bow for school use, as available.
-Prerequisite(s): Previous orchestra experience, and/or a meeting with the director.
+If a student does not or is not able to own/rent an instrument, they must contact the Director to make arrangements for a school instrument.